zmitchell/ansible-playbooks/README.md

 # Ansible Playbooks

 These are my personal Ansible playbooks.
-Right now I only use them for setting up a new development environment.

-## About

-I have a desktop running Antergos (which is basically just Arch Linux).
-The `init_dev_env.yml` playbook will install a handful of system packages(`ripgrep`, `ethtool`, etc) and a handful of Python packages (`poetry`, `pipenv`, etc).

-A few directories are also created to store my projects and things like that.
-In the near future I'll be extending this playbook to work for macOS and Raspbian (Debian).
+I'm relatively new to Ansible, so maybe some of these roles/playbooks aren't terribly idiomatic.
+I mostly use this for getting a VM or Raspberry Pi up and running as automatically and as systematically as possible.

 ## License